New York’s First Cathedral: The Basilica of St. Patrick’s Old Cathedral

 Written by Joyce Mendelsohn, 2001

 The Basilica of St. Patrick’s Old Cathedral, located on the corner of Mott and Prince streets, is the original Cathedral of the Archdiocese of New York.
 Since its construction 200 years ago, it has stood in the heart of old New York as a beacon for the Catholic faithful and a symbol of religious freedom in America.
 At first the center of a largely impoverished Irish community, over the years, St. Patrick’s has served an increasingly multiethnic flock, welcoming Catholics of Italian, Hispanic, Asian, and other origins.
-Today, St. Patrick’s Old Cathedral remains a vital force in the community, bringing together Catholics of all backgrounds for worship and spiritual guidance.
+Today, The Basilica of St. Patrick’s Old Cathedral remains a vital force in the community, bringing together Catholics of all backgrounds for worship and spiritual guidance.

 The history of our city's Catholicism begins in the 17th century with French-born Fr.
 Isaac Jogues, a Jesuit who landed in New York State.
 Fr.
 Jacques was one of the North American Martyrs sent as missionaries to the Quebec Hurons in the early 1640s.
 He escaped capture and torture by an Iroquois war party in 1643 with the help of Dutch Calvinists who smuggled him by boat to New Amsterdam (later renamed New York) where he was warmly welcomed as “a martyr of Jesus Christ” by Willem Kieft.

 learning that 18 different languages were spoken among the settlement population numbering some 500, described as having “the arrogance of Babel.”
 He later returned as an

 missionary though he was seized and murdered in 1649 by a member of the Mohawk tribe.
 His canonization was in 1930 by Pope Pius XI.